Care in Orland Park

 Generally, braces do not “hurt.”
 After certain visits, teeth may be sore for a few days.
 In these situations, pain medications such as Advil or Tylenol will ease the discomfort.
 However, after most visits, patients do not feel any soreness at all!
 We often remind our patients, “It does not have to hurt to work!”

 Yes.
 There is no reason to miss school because of an orthodontic appointment.

 No. Shots are not necessary when receiving treatment from Sonneveld Orthodontics in Orland Park.

 Yes.
 We recommend wearing a mouthguard while playing any sport.

 Yes!
-Regular checkups with your family dentist are important while in braces.
-Your family dentist will determine the intervals between cleaning appointments while you are in braces.
+Regular checkups with your family dentist are important while wearing braces.
+Your family dentist will determine the intervals between cleaning appointments.

 Yes.
 Once treatment begins, we will explain the complete instructions and provide a comprehensive list of foods to avoid.
 Some of those foods include: ice, hard candy, raw vegetables, and all sticky foods (i.e. caramel and taffy).
 You can avoid most emergency appointments to repair broken or damaged braces by carefully following our instructions.

 Patients should brush their teeth at least four times each day – after each meal and before going to bed.
 We will show each patient how to floss their teeth with braces and may also provide a prescription for a special fluoride, if necessary.